Our Wish List

 We have a continual need for Volunteers to help us out, foster homes for cats and kittens, and donations to help us pay the never-ending vet bills.
 Sometimes we have special projects that we need to fund, the equipment we need to purchase, or an unusual medical expense for one of our animals.
 Our ‘general expenses’ are always high, so finding the money for ‘something extra’ can be difficult.
 Your help is always appreciated.

-However, we understand that you might want to help us in a more direct, “I saw exactly where my money went” kind of way, (or you just like to shop!) and we are very happy if you wish to do that.
+However, we understand that you might want to help us in a more direct, “I can see exactly where my money went” kind of way, (or maybe you just like to shop!) and we are very happy if you wish to do that.
 Listed below are specific items we can use and would appreciate very much!
-If you bring them to us at one of our adoptathons (see our adoptathon schedule) we will be glad to thank you in person.
-Or call us at 919-990-2478 and we will be glad to tell you where they can be dropped off.
+Call us at 919-990-2478 or send us an email at donations@snowflakerescue.org and we will be glad to tell you where they can be dropped off.

 If you leave your name and address with the donation, we will send you a very appreciative Thank You! note.
 (Remember, we are a 501(c)3 charity and your donations are tax-deductible!)